predictry/tapirus/README.md

 #Tapirus
-##Predictry's data collection & storage service
+##Predictry: Data Collection & Storage Service

-This application collects transaction data from logs and stores them on the graph data store.
+This application collects transaction data from logs and stores them on S3.
-It solves provides an endpoint for data reads/writes.
+It provides an [API](doc/API.md) for data retrieval.